 Leslie Baynes received the Director's Award for Outstanding Faculty Research in the Honors College Awards for Teaching, Research, and Service during the 2013 All-Faculty Recognition Reception.
 Dr. Baynes was also invited to give a keynote paper at the 2013 meeting of the Enoch Seminar in Camaldoli, Italy, and presented on "The Parables of Enoch and Luke's Parable of the Rich Man and Lazarus."
-While there, she engaged in exploratory travel funded by a grant from the Missouri State University Study Away program; the Italy Study Away program will be held June 17-27, 2014 (more information here).
+While there, she engaged in exploratory travel funded by a grant from the Missouri State University Study Away program.

 Stephen Berkwitz published Buddhist Poetry and Colonialism: Alagiyavanna and the Portuguese in Sri Lanka (Oxford University Press, 2013).
 Dr. Berkwitz also gave a presentation and led a seminar in June 2013 at the invitation of the Material Text Cultures Research Group at the University of Heidelberg in Germany.
 He presented research he has done on palm leaf manuscripts from Sri Lanka to groups of faculty and graduate students, as well as his paper, “The Contingencies and Processes of Buddhist Manuscripts from Sri Lanka.”

 Mark Boyer published his 35th book recently, Nature Spirituality: Praying with Wind, Water, Earth, Fire (Wipf and Stock publishers, 2013).

 Martha Finch completed a year-long sabbatical at Princeton University during academic year 2012-2013 to work on her manuscript: "Outward Adornment: Plain Dress in American Protestantism."